-As you know, in our bike tours, we visit Caminito in La Boca, there you have the opportunity to appreciate for free the installation that dissident Chinese artist Ai Weiwei presents in the path of the Fundación Proa museum.
+As you know, in our bike tours, we visit Caminito in La Boca, one of the highlights of Buenos Aires city, there you have the opportunity to appreciate for free the installation that dissident Chinese artist Ai Weiwei presents in the path of the Fundación Proa museum.

 There are thousands of assembled bicycles, which form a semicircular shape, all the same, of the same color, without the seats, pedals or handlebars.
 It is a tribute to the memories of the author’s childhood, when having a quality bicycle was a luxury for any Chinese home.
 And inside the museum, you can see a large collection of works by this amazing artist, made with materials as diverse as Lego pieces, sunflower seeds, bamboo fibers, polished woods or inflated latex.
 It is fantastic and amazing this show, of great international level.

 A typical Argentine custom, to drink mate, is something that wakes enormous curiosity among foreigns who arrive to the country.